-“To call a dimensional quantity ‘large’ or ‘small’ is meaningless without specifying a standard for comparison”.
-In view of this, reframe the following statements wherever necessary:
+The statement “To call a dimensional quantity ‘large’ or ‘small’ is meaningless without specifying a standard for comparison” emphasizes the importance of reference standards in physics.
+Which of the following revised statements correctly reflects this principle?

 The given statement is true.